root-project/web/manual/root_files/index.md

 ROOT files often contain columnar data, used for instance by all LHC (Large Hadron Collider) experiments.

-## Storing objects in ROOT files and reading them back
+## Storing an object in a ROOT file and reading it back

 Here we will create a new ROOT file, store a histogram, and read it back.